You want smart political talk without the meltdowns?

 You're going to be amazed at how quickly you will improve your shooting accuracy while saving a ton of money on ammo.

-Get yours at MantisX OneWord.com.
+Get yours at mantisx, oneword.com, M-A-N-T-I-S-X.com.

-Former Speaker of the House, Newt Gingrich is with us.
+Former Speaker of the House Newt Gingrich is with us.

-You're the great historian professor.
+You're the great historian, Professor.

-And you know, historically Democrats have unlimited amounts of cash.
+And, you know, historically, Democrats have unlimited amounts of cash.

 This sounds to me that the country has reacted very, very forcefully.

-I mean, I mean, this is uh to me, it's an inflection point for the country, and I I I've never seen it this bad or worried this much about the state of the country or the state of the world in my life.
+And I've never seen it this bad or worried this much about the state of the country or the state of the world in my life.

-Um they do it every day, and I think the reason you saw this spontaneous outpouring to Trump uh was people who were fed up and people remember if if they can go after a billionaire, former president of the United States, create an entirely phony uh charge, uh have a fake uh conviction, and potentially put him in jail.
+And people, remember, if they can go after a billionaire, former president of the United States, create an entirely phony charge, have a fake conviction, and potentially put him in jail, what can they do to the average person?

-And I think that has scared people and has moved them towards much more active support for Donald Trump than there would have been if they hadn't been so unbelievably uh willing to do these things.
+And I think that has scared people and has moved them towards much more active support for Donald Trump than there would have been if they hadn't been so unbelievably willing to do these things.

-You can't have people believing in conviction for oh, four believe reason A, four believe reason B, four believe reason C. But uh, Mr. Speaker, we'll wait and see.
+You can't have people believing in conviction for, oh, four believe reason A, four believe reason B, four believe reason C.

-That's that no one can contend with for sure.
+That no one can contend with for sure.

-Uh, we appreciate you being with us.
+We appreciate you being with us.

 Thanks.